test-erik/India-Visa-Online/README.md

 ### Browser <a id="browser"></a>

 The website recommends Firefox, Chrome or Internet Explorer 9 and above.
 I had the best experience with a recent Firefox.
-It can save you from hours of useless typing if you install a browser login which remembers your form input.
+It can save you from hours of useless typing if you install a browser plugin which remembers your form input.
 For Firefox I used _Form History Control_ from <https://addons.mozilla.org/de/firefox/addon/form-history-control/>.

 ### Mail/DNS <a id="maildns"></a>